Cosy Up: 10 Ethical Knitwear Brands To Invest In This Year

 OK so Glenevan Mill isn’t cheap but we’re talking about handwoven cashmere made in a Scottish factory that dates back to 1978.

-The weavers use a method which allows for block designs, geometric prints and bold colours so this is cashmere reimagined.
+The weavers use a method that allows for block designs, geometric prints and bold colours so this is cashmere reimagined.

 6. Study 34